 Starting with the class of 2023, students are required to complete two years of the same language.
-The World Language choices beginning with the Class of 2027 are French or Spanish.
+The World Language choices are French, Latin, or Spanish.
 At St. Agnes Academy, we desire that our students are introduced to a new language that is not their native language.

 Note: Semester Oral Examinations are required in French and Spanish.